-- If possible keep your cat or dog indoors and away from infected rodents or pet faeces.
+- If possible, keep your cat or dog indoors and away from infected rodents or pet faeces.

 - Try to avoid your pets sharing litter boxes or eating each other’s faeces.

-Remember, it’s reasonably common for the family pet to pass on their Roundworms to children in the household.
+Remember, it’s fairly common for the family pet to pass roundworm on to children in the household.
+Deworm your pets at a young age, and often, to avoid illness.
 Keeping your pet worm-free will keep your family worm-free.

-There are many types of Round Worm – some are far more common than others, yet many types will happily find a home inside a human host.
+- There are many types of roundworm – some are far more common than others, yet many types will happily find a home inside a human host.

-Some Roundworm types can grow to more than 90cm in their adult stage.
+- Some roundworm types can grow to more than 90cm in their adult stage.

-You can never completely avoid Roundworm infestation in your pet.
+- You can never completely avoid roundworm infestation in your pet.
 Considering both puppies and kitten are born with the parasites, the best way to prevent the worms from causing illness is to regularly medicate.